 To gather relevant inputs from stakeholders, the Commission contracted a study and launched a call for evidence and a public consultation in the first quarter of 2022.
 The interim report for the “RES Simplify” study provides a comprehensive overview of the barriers and good practices related to permit-granting identified in EU countries, Norway and Iceland.
 The final RES Simplify report is expected by April 2023.

 Renewable power purchase agreements (PPAs) – direct contracts between corporate companies and electricity suppliers – are expected to become a major driver for more market-based renewables deployment in the coming years.
 However, the take-up of this concept has been much slower than expected.

 The planned guidance on permit-granting processes and PPAs will provide recommendations on how best to facilitate power purchase agreements.

 Renewable energy communities

-The revised Renewable Energy Directive places a strong emphasis on citizens while also making it easier for them to consume and produce renewable energy.
+The revised Renewable Energy Directive places a strong emphasis on citizens to make it easier for them to consume and produce renewable energy.

 By introducing provisions on renewable energy communities, the directive gives citizens the possibility to jointly engage in renewable energy projects.
 Empowering citizens in the clean energy transition may also help increase the local acceptance of renewable energy projects.

-- Communication - REPowerEU: Joint European Action for more affordable, secure and sustainable energy (COM/2022/108 final)
+- Communication - REPowerEU: Joint European Action for more affordable, secure and sustainable energy (COM/2022/108)